TejinderKaur123/Cyclistic-data-analysis/README.md

 **Day of the Week:** It is interesting to note that the trends of number of times members and casual riders use the bike are completely opposite.
 Casual riders use the bike more on the weekends starting Friday and peaks on Saturday.
 Members, on the other hand, use the bike more during the weekdays and peaks on Wednesday.
 The average trip count for members and casual riders is almost the same on Saturday with 8,783 and 8,721 trips respectively.
 This means *people are using the membership to commute to work and tourists are using the bike casually on the weekends as casual riders*.

 **Hour of the Day:** The average number of trips by casual riders and members peak at 5 pm. *There is a low peak at 8 am for members, showing the usage for going to work*.
-The number of trips by members is more than casual riders from 4 am to 10 pm and casual rider’s is       more than member’s from 11 pm to 3 pm. *There is a low peak in the number of trip by casual riders at 8 am as well which shows there is a usage of bike by working class as casual riders*.
+On the other hand, Number of trips by casual riders start rising gradually from 5 am to 5 pm.
+The number of trips by members is more than casual riders from 4 am to 10 pm and casual rider’s is       more than member’s from 11 pm to 3 pm. *There is a low peak in the number of trips by casual riders at 8 am as well which shows there is a possibility of usage of bike by working class as casual riders*.

 ![trip count analysis](https://github.com/TejinderKaur123/Cyclistic-data-analysis/assets/50061662/3a22d733-5240-4388-b0db-edcfa4a2925a)